 VR Counselor: Responsibilities include, but are not limited to, the following:

-Shares responsibility with the customer for locating a suitable personal assistant, even though primary responsibility is the customer's.
+Helps the customer locate a suitable personal assistant, even though this is the customer’s primary responsibility..

 Collaborates with the customer in identifying PAS needs and assessing job performance of the assistant.